About

 Mary McGahan

 Mary was born in England and educated in the south of France from the age of three when her family relocated there.Mary is bilingual in English and French, later learning to speak Spanish fluently.
 She completed her education back in England at an independent boarding school and Kings College London.
 In her early twenties, she became a trilingual PA and translator at the Boston Consulting Group (BCG) in Green Park, London.
 Mary later worked in sports PR and corporate hospitality in a fund-raising capacity.Years and four children later, Mary became a qualified Montessori teacher, while taking up an editorial position at La Petite Fleur Publishing and proofreading for independent American PR companies.
 Currently, Mary is writing her first children’s book.Mary has an excellent command of both English and French with an expertise in grammatical exactitude and style of prose.
-She is passionate about the written word and the beauty of language.
+She tutors English as a foreign language to students (TEFL-Qualifi Level 3) and French.
+Mary is passionate about the written word and the beauty of language.

 Christopher Dines